LinArcX/Gnulium/README.md

 |gnome-session|![](https://github.com/LinxGem33/Neon/blob/master/artwork/done.svg.png?raw=true)

 ##
-### Manual Installation
-For installing Arc-Menu manually from source;

-Please take a look at the [Manual Installation Guide](https://github.com/LinxGem33/Arc-Menu/wiki/Installing-from-extensions.gnome.org#manual-installuninstall-using-make) on the Arc-Menu Wiki.

-##
-### Packages
-Awaiting packagers

-##
 ### Wiki Guide

 If you have any issues with regard to Arc menu and your unsure of a certain feature or just want to know more about Arc menu, then the Arc menu wiki guide is a good place to start.